Skip to main content

 Calcium interacts well with hormone replacement therapy because estrogen helps direct calcium into bone.
 Many post-menopausal patients on hormone therapy do not need additional calcium supplements as long as their diet is adequate.
 We coordinate dosing with bone density results.

-You can get a DEXA scan in Philadelphia at Penn, Jefferson, Temple, and several private imaging centers.
+You can get a DEXA scan in Philadelphia at Penn, Jefferson, Temple, Main Line Health, and several private imaging centers.
 The scan measures bone mineral density and is the standard for diagnosing osteoporosis.
 We use it as a baseline and recheck every 1 to 2 years for at-risk patients.

 The labs we check for bone health include serum calcium, ionized calcium, vitamin D, parathyroid hormone, magnesium, phosphorus, and bone turnover markers like CTX or P1NP.
 We pair the labs with a DEXA scan and a thorough medication review.